Published July 2024. Last updated June 2025.

 NHMRC has rigorous standards in place to ensure that guidelines and public health advice are high quality and based on the best available scientific evidence.
 The revision process, including the approach to evidence reviews, is outlined in the Dietary Guidelines Evidence Review Strategy.

 Independent evidence reviewers (with expertise in nutrition and conducting evidence reviews) will complete the new evidence reviews.
-The protocols and Evidence Evaluation Reports for the new reviews will be reviewed by an independent methodological expert, a consumer reviewer and the Dietary Guidelines Expert Committee.
+The protocols and Evidence Evaluation Reports for the new reviews will be reviewed by independent methodological experts, consumer reviewers and the Dietary Guidelines Expert Committee.

-Evidence reviewers and methodological reviewers will be required to declare relevant interests in line with NHMRC processes for managing interests.
-The Dietary Guidelines Governance Committee will assist with assessment and management strategies for conflicts of interest where required.
+Contractors, and their specified personnel, were required to declare relevant interests in line with NHMRC processes for managing interests.
+The Dietary Guidelines Governance Committee assisted with assessment and management strategies for conflicts of interest where required.

 - How long will new evidence reviews take to complete?